fatihoezdemir/AngryNerds/README.md

 We take the static library (the .a file ) from the release folder of the project after having build it, and then we integrate it in our project

 # Layout and Design

-Follow the instructions from 14:00 onwards from this [video](https://www.youtube.com/watch?v=w2RRgRGHsDA&t=141s)
+If you want to add features such as an app name, a protecting keystore etc, then follow the instructions from 14:00 onwards from this [video](https://www.youtube.com/watch?v=w2RRgRGHsDA&t=141s)
+But by creating an android template, don't include the gradle directory into your qt project.
+This may cause deployment errors